Fiasp® is an injectable prescription mealtime insulin used to help improve blood sugar in adults and children with diabetes.

 Yes, Fiasp® is approved for use in a pump for adults and children with diabetes.

-Fiasp® is approved to be used in a pump!
 An insulin pump is a small, programmable, battery-operated device that delivers a steady, measured amount of insulin under your skin.

 The pump releases a steady dose of Fiasp® throughout the day and mealtime doses when you eat.
 You just program the pump, following your doctor's and the pump maker’s instructions.
 See the Prescribing Information for instructions on how to use Fiasp® in an insulin pump.

 Fiasp® should not be mixed with other insulins when it is used in the pump.
-Fiasp® should not be kept in the pump for more than 6 days of use, nor should it be in temperatures higher than 98.6°F (37°C).
-The infusion set and the infusion set insertion site should be changed at least every 3 days.
+Fiasp® should not be kept at temperatures higher than 98.6°F (37°C).
+The infusion set and the infusion set insertion site should be changed according to the manufacturer's user manual.

 Yes.
 The Fiasp® PenFill® cartridge can be used in compatible insulin delivery devices (eg, durable pens, such as NovoPen Echo®).

 NovoCare® offers bite-sized, everyday lessons on eating better, moving more, and treating diabetes that you can learn in 5 minutes or less.
-Sign up to receive emails with tips for leading a healthier life and updates about Fiasp®.
+Sign up to receive emails with tips for leading a healthier life and updates about Fiasp®

 Sign up for the Fiasp® Savings Offer.
 With the offer, eligible commercially insured patients pay as little as $35 per 30-day supply (maximum savings of $65 per 30-day supply) or no more than $99 per prescription for up to 2 years when they start Fiasp®.f